 Our Student Counselor provides academic, college and career guidance to individuals and groups using a variety of strategies.
 Examples of activities are coordinating university visits to BIS, student and parent information sessions, individual meetings about academic course selections or universities, and a Career Exploration Week in Grade 10.
 BIS is a also a SAT and ACT testing center.
 Our school and students are registered with the IB Registry website, allowing universities to view BIS and individual student profiles and approach viable candidates for their institutions.
 Students in turn can search for universities using the website.

 BIS receives many university representatives throughout the year.
 Sometimes they come individually, and at other times they come as part of a ‘tour’.

 College and University Fair

-This year the fair was held on October 4th 2016 with 37 representatives from 12 different countries.
+Last year we had 37 representatives visiting from 12 different countries.
 Over one hundred students and parents from five international schools on the island profited from the opportunity to get more information from the university booths.
 Several representatives offered workshops ranging from Studying in the UK and in the Netherlands, to Hospitality and Portfolio Development for Art Courses.
 It was a great success!

 One of the university reps said particularly about our students:

 “I was very impressed with the students I met at Bali Island School.
 Each had the confidence to pursue their own interests – as well as a solid foundation for those interests.
 They struck me as mature, thoughtful and ambitious.
 In my work with international schools around the world, I’ve learnt to identify the qualities held by those who go on to flourish in higher education, and I’m certain that BIS students have the grounding and the ability to succeed in whichever path they choose.”